oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

 - [Issue #66](https://github.com/oasis-tcs/sarif-spec/issues/66): "Enable traceability from converted SARIF file to original analysis tool log file"

-    Define the `conversion` object with the following properties:
+    Define a `conversion` object with the following properties:

     - `tool` of type `tool`, required
     - `invocation` of type `invocation`, optional
     - `analysisToolLogFileUri` of type `string`, containing a valid URI, optional
     - `analysisToolLogFileUriBaseId` of type `string`, containing a URI base id, optional

-    Define the `analysisToolLogFileContents` object with the following properties:
+    Define an `analysisToolLogFileContents` object with the following properties:

     - `region` of type `region`, optional
     - `snippet` of type `string`, optional